ostudent826/devops_experts_project/windows-setup-guide.md

 *after restart you need to start it again or allow it open at startup

 ## **3.3 Setup minikube **
+*minikube is running on docker-desktop make sure it running
 ```cmd
 minikube start
 ```